Table of Contents

 Tre Sorelle

 Though we shared one pie as part two of our progressive lunch, we could have easily eaten one each for a meal.
-Tres Sorelle prepares their pizza using the traditional methods as we experienced in Naples, Italy, though their Greka pie, topped with yogurt, cucumber and feta, pays homage to Greece.
+Tres Sorelle prepares their pizza using the traditional methods that we experienced in Naples, Italy, though its Greka pie, topped with yogurt, cucumber and feta, pays homage to Greece.

 Pro Tip